phantomics/seed/README.md

 ### [Tutorial](https://github.com/phantomics/seed/wiki/Introductory-Tutorial)

-[Click here](https://github.com/phantomics/seed/wiki/Introductory-Tutorial) for a tutorial to help you get started using Seed.
+[Follow this link](https://github.com/phantomics/seed/wiki/Introductory-Tutorial) for a tutorial to help you get started using Seed.

 ### Credit